ECHOEProject/echoe/doc/documentation.md

 # Transcription and Metadata

 ECHOE adheres to a comparatively diplomatic standard of transcription.
-Included are the following palaeographical and interpretive data and metadata:
+Included are the following paleographical and interpretive data and metadata:

 ------------------------------------------------------------------------------------------
 Aspect						Specification